Wade: The court bifurcated the divorce case with multiple issues, resolving the marital status of the parties first for the sake of clarity.

 However, a court may only enter a judgment of dissolution while reserving resolution of the issues of child custody, child support, or maintenance upon agreement of the parties or a motion by either party and a finding that appropriate circumstances exist.
 750 ILCS 5/401(b)

 The trial court had first mentioned that the list provided in the seminal Cohen decision was non-exhaustive list.
 The trial court then stated that it felt the extended and protracted litigation was a problem and that it believed the highly contentious nature of the case was having a serious and detrimental impact on the mental health of the parties’ children.
-The court further stated that respondent had caused multiple delays by continually replacing her attorneys, reiterated that it was “very troubled and concerned about the impact that all of this has had upon the children,” and found that appropriate circumstances existed to grant petitioner’s motion to bifurcate.
+The court further stated that the respondent had caused multiple delays by continually replacing her attorneys, reiterated that it was “very troubled and concerned about the impact that all of this has had upon the children,” and found that appropriate circumstances existed to grant petitioner’s motion to bifurcate.
 The court then explained that it did not think bifurcation would have a detrimental impact on the case because a custody trial had been scheduled and the financial issues were not going to be resolved anytime soon, due in part to the size of the marital estate.
 The appellate court stated:

 Although the parties discuss numerous bases that the circuit court allegedly relied upon, or could have relied upon, to justify bifurcation in their briefs, it is clear from the court’s comments that it granted bifurcation because it was in the best interests of the parties’ children, and not because it wanted to punish respondent for repeatedly changing counsel or delaying the proceedings.